renehamburger/blinx.js/README.md

 ## The underlying Bible passage parser

 blinx.js is based on the amazingly comprehensive [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).
 It's shorter, internal name is 'BCV (=BookChapterVerse) Parser'.
 It is apparently able to parse Bible references for currently 23 different languages, covered by tests, and support for further languages can be added easily in that repository.

+## How to contribute

+This library itself is almost feature-complete for the browser.
+See the [roadmap](../projects/1) for possible next steps.
+PRs are welcome, especially for support for new languages, Online bibles or Bible APIs.

+The build process should be straight forward:
+1. Clone this repo
+2. Run `npm install`.
+3. Run `npm start` for a local development server and `npm test.chrome` (or one of the other test scripts) for running the unit tests.

+Any PR will also be built and unit-tested by Travis CI.

+Theres also more work to be done on the underlying [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).

 ## Known issues